 Family members are also unable to recover punitive damages in wrongful death cases.
 Punitive damages have nothing to do with compensating for the value of medical expenses or loss of financial support.
 These damages are to punish an individual for wrongdoing.

 Wrongful death cases can be complex and complicated legal matters.
 It takes an experienced lawyer to navigate these types of lawsuits and gather the evidence needed to prove negligence was, in fact, at play.
 If you tragically lost a loved one after a serious accident, consider talking to a seasoned wrongful death attorney.
 You may be owed compensation that can help cover the cost of the funeral and medical expenses.

 What is the Survival Statute?

 New Jersey also has what is known as a “survival statute” or “survival action.”
 A survival action is not the same as a wrongful death suit.
 It is a suit filed on behalf of the victim’s estate, not on behalf of the surviving family members themselves.
 The action is brought by the administrator or executor of the victim’s estate.
-A survival action also differs from a wrongful death suit in that the executor can recover compensation for medical expenses, loss of income, and pain and suffering if the victim required hospitalization before death.
+A survival action also differs from a wrongful death suit in that the executor can recover compensation for medical expenses, loss of income, and pain and suffering if the victim requires hospitalization before death.

 Contact an Experienced Wrongful Death Lawyer Today

-Filing a lawsuit is not what most people think about when they are struggling to cope with the sudden loss of a close family member.
-At Brach Eichler Trial Lawyers, we understand that talking about a tragic event with anyone is difficult, let alone with an attorney.
+Filing a lawsuit is not what most people think about when struggling to cope with the sudden loss of a close family member.
+At Brach Eichler Injury Lawyers, we understand that talking about a tragic event with anyone is difficult, let alone with an attorney.
 However, we do want you to understand that family members have rights, and you may be owed compensation.
 We know that money is not a replacement for a family member, but it may help ease the financial burden that can suddenly come your way with funeral costs and medical expenses due.
 It is also a valid way to hold a negligent party accountable for their actions.